729557989/NLP-Curriculum/README.md

-# NOTE: It's best to run these on Google Colab (these are just downlaoded versions)

 # NOTE: The following are all developed during work at AI Camp except for the Imitated_GPT_TextGen (was a previous project I did on my own)

 1. Imitated_GPT_TextGen.ipynb: